awesomephant/map-in-your-mind/directory-items/tour-of-the-mouths-of-chateau-rouge.md

 It's Sunday, 27th of October, 2019 and I've just seen my breath for the first time this year.
 I do it again, this time pulling deeper into my lungs.

 […]

 There it is, momentarily masking my vision.
 I look up.
 My eye caught by the opaque green glow of the luminous pharmacy sign.
-‘7° C’ it says, wrapped up in fog.
+‘7° C’ it says.
 Animating and transitioning ‘12:21’ it says, mirroring the action.
 Symmetrically parked either side of a blinking colon.
 Inhale.
 Exhale.
 ‘12:21’ I say aloud.

 Disfigured bollards and Haussmannian building blocks flank either side of the cobbled street.
 Stepping left and right, slaloming between bystanders, market goers and the such like.
 The smell of fresh meat permeates across the street, I can almost taste it.
 The sounds of butchers grinding bones and fruit sellers in full song.
 The delivery men are calling for order and the discrete mutterings of back-street city hustlers continue.
 Sirens cry-out like whale song and an organ of car horns sound out from the congestion ahead.
 The line of vehicles harmonise momentarily, the driver nearest to me throws up his arms in dismay, and in turn looks somewhat like the composer of this almighty orchestra.